gsoft-inc/wl-squide/docs/guides/setup-msw.md

 }
 ```

-Then, update the bootstrapping code to [start the MSW service](https://mswjs.io/docs/integrations/browser#setup) if MSW is enabled and [set MSW as started](../reference/msw/setMswAsStarted.md):
+Then, update the bootstrapping code to [start the service](https://mswjs.io/docs/integrations/browser#setup) and [mark MSW as started](../reference/msw/setMswAsStarted.md) if MSW is enabled:

 ```tsx !#18-29 host/src/bootstrap.tsx
 import { createRoot } from "react-dom/client";